-If a biopsy is needed, you reliever ahead of time to prevent or at least reduce pain.
-Sedation is perfectly reasonable, although you will need someone to help you home after the procedure.
+If a biopsy is needed, you have options.
+Take a pain reliever ahead of time to prevent or at least reduce pain.
+Sedation is perfectly reasonable, although vou will need someone to help you home after the procedure.
 I did also read about using anesthetic for the procedure, but it is not routinely done.
-Most women do not have severe pain (certainly not "medieval torture" level), according to studies, but speak to your gynecologist about the options.
+Most women do not have severe pain (certainly not "medieval torture" level), according to studies, but speak to your gynecologist about the op-

-Contact Dr. Roach at ToYourGoodHealth@med. cornell.edu.
+Contact Dr. Roach at To Your Good Health@med.cornell.edu.

-BROOM HILDA: By Russell Myers I'M GOING TO THE HARDWARE STORE!
-WHAT
+BROOM HILDA: By Russell Myers